 - I. Provide advice and support to their members concerning the menopause and its potential impact - II.
-When requested assist members in approaching their manager to discuss adjustments
+When requested assist members in approaching their manager to discuss adjustments - III.
+Lobby the employer for and help them achieve best practice

 Menopause and the law